andrewtweber/umoria-color/README.md

 Compiling and limited testing has been done for other Linux based system including NetBSD 8.1 and Fedora 32.

+## Umoria COLOR

+Colour-Umoria was a patch originally written in 1993 by Edouard Poor.
+In 2020 it was ported by Andrew Weber as a fork of the modernized Umoria restoration release.

+* The correct spelling of "color" is now used 🇺🇸🦅🗽
+* Many colors and color assignments were adjusted
+* Roguelike controls are now disabled by default to encourage new players to try the game out
+* Walking into a door will attempt to open it automatically without having to press the `'o'` key
+* Fire, lightning, and glowing effects were added

 ## Umoria 5.7.x releases